How to Apply for Visa to bring foreign Spouse to USA

-Last, we have got to make sure the officer sees the evidences.
+Last, we have got to make sure the officer sees the evidence.

 And that is what a VisaCoach front loaded application is.

-We include with every application high quality evidences, specifically demonstrating that you have a bona fide relationship, we “front load” the evidences in the original application, because we know these evidences will get into the consular officers hands, before the interview starts.
+We include with every application high quality evidence, specifically demonstrating that you have a bona fide relationship, we “front load” the evidences in the original application, because we know this evidence will get into the consular officers hands, before the interview starts.

 We know that the consular officer ALWAYS reviews the original application materials before the interview starts.

-My “front loaded” applications are crafted to do the consular officers job for him.
-During his review, before your partner sits down in front of his desk, the consular officer should have already seen and reviewed the type of evidences that allow him to confidently approve your visa.
-He should be very receptive to say yes, even before the interview officially starts.
+My “front loaded” applications are crafted to do the consular officers job for them.
+During their review, before your partner sits down in front of the officer’s desk, the consular officer should have already seen and reviewed the type of evidences that allow them to confidently approve your visa.
+They should be very receptive to say yes, even before the interview officially starts.

 The petition package is mailed to USCIS, the United States Customs and Immigration Service.
 Spouse Visa applications are originally sent to their offices in Chicago, for sorting assignment to various centers around the USA for processing.

-In 2018 USCIS is taking about 7 to 8 months to do their part to review your case, including an FBI background check on the American sponsor.
+In 2018, USCIS was taking about 7 to 8 months to do their part to review your case, including an FBI background check on the American sponsor.

 When finished, USCIS hands the case over to the US State Department’s National Visa Center (NVC) based in New Hampshire.